Notary Bulletin

-Recommended Notary Practices: Maintaining A Journal
+Recommended Notary Practices: Requesting A Journal Thumbprint

 Verifying a signer’s identity lies at the heart of every notarial act.
 While signers may prove their identities in any number of ways, Notaries increasingly are asking them to record their thumbprints in journal entries.
 This practice deters impostors from trying to commit fraud, because they will be reluctant to leave behind evidence that could link them to a crime.
 Therefore, the NNA’s Recommended Notary Practices encourages all Notaries to: